 Reasons Why Health Insurance Claims Get Denied

 Our experienced and effective insurance litigation attorneys can guide you through the process of getting your health insurance claim paid.
 Health insurers deny claims for a variety of reasons, but the most common reasons are:

 - A certain medical device or treatment is deemed not “medically necessary,” despite your physician’s recommendations.

-- A medical procedure or treatment is determined to be “experimental or investigatory” and thus excluded under the policy.
+- A medical procedure or treatment is determined to be “experimental or investigatory” and thus excluded under the health insurance plan.

-- A condition is characterized as an excluded “mental or nervous disorder.
+- A condition is characterized as an excluded “mental or nervous disorder.”